Getting started with your Digital Essentials - Personal Macbook

 An administrator can add and manage other users, install apps, and change system settings, so it is always beneficial to use an administrator account for study or work.

-For a how-to guide on creating an admin account or converting a standard account, please see the following Apple article here.
+For a how-to guide on creating an admin account or converting a standard account, please see the following Apple Support article Change Users & Groups settings on Mac

 If you try to open an app that isn't registered with Apple by an identified developer,

-you may see the message below.
-This doesn't necessarily mean that something's wrong with the app.
+This doesn't necessarily mean that something's wrong with the app; some apps were written before developer ID registration began.

-Open a Mac app from an unidentified developer - Apple Support
+To bypass the warning, please refer to the following Apple Support article: Open a Mac app from an unidentified developer